Liver (Hepatocellular) Cancer Prevention (PDQ®): Prevention - Health Professional Information [NCI]

 Prevention of Hepatitis B

-Strong evidence that hepatocellular cancer (HCC) can be prevented is provided by a study of immunization to prevent transmission of hepatitis B from infected mothers to their children, suggesting that if hepatitis can be prevented, then much HCC can be prevented.
-Immunization programs are justified for preventing important short-term consequences of hepatitis B infection, such as acute hepatitis, chronic hepatitis, and cirrhosis.
+Strong evidence that hepatocellular cancer (HCC) can be prevented is provided by a cluster randomized controlled trial of the immunization of 75,000 newborns with hepatitis B virus (HBV) vaccine.
+After a median of about 25 years of follow-up, the incidence ratio of primary liver cancer in the vaccination-at-birth group to the control group (68% of whom received catch-up vaccinations at ages 10-14 years) was 0.16 (95% confidence interval, 0.03-0.77).
+These findings suggest that if HBV can be prevented, then much HCC can be prevented.
+Immunization programs are already known to prevent important short-term consequences of hepatitis B infection, such as acute hepatitis, chronic hepatitis, and cirrhosis.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.